 ANNUAL ART SHOW

-Once a year students who are enrolled in Art, under the direction of the art specialist, participate in a school-wide art show.
+Once a year students who are enrolled in art, under the direction of the art specialist, participate in a school-wide art show.

 ANNUAL MUSIC PROGRAM

-In December the students participate in a school-wide music program.
+Students participate in a school-wide music program each year.

 JUNIOR BETA CLUB

 The Beta Club is an honor society and service club.
-Teachers nominate students in grades 6-8 who maintain a high grade-point-average and who exhibit strong character for membership. *More Information about Beta Club is outlined further in the handbook.
+Teachers nominate students in grades 6-8 who maintain a high grade-point-average and who exhibit strong character for membership.

 SCHOOL CHOIR

-S
+The Lab School vocal music program is a mixed-voice chorus typically comprised of grades 5 through 8th-grade singers.
+No previous choral experience or audition is required.
+Sight singing, vocal technique, music theory, stage presence and general musicianship are among the units of study that make up the music program.

 CHEERLEADERS

-Cheerleading criteria and the TPSS procedure for selection of cheerleaders for fifth through eighth grade students at SLU Lab School may be obtained from the cheerleader sponsor.
+Cheerleading criteria and the TPSS procedure for selection of cheerleaders for fifth through eighth-grade students at S.L.U.
+Lab School may be obtained from the cheerleader sponsor.

 BAND

+The band program at the Lab School provides an opportunity for students in grades 4 through 8 to develop musical skills.
+Instruction is focused on proper playing and practice habits, fundamentals of music, detailed rehearsal of music for performance for the purpose of providing each student with a workable knowledge of music so that he or she might enjoy, understand, and participate in the aesthetic

+experience of music individually, in a group, and at special events.

 GRADUATION

-Kindergarten and eighth-grade graduations are held annually in May.
+Kindergarten and eighth-grade graduations are held annually during the month of May.

 SCIENCE/SOCIAL STUDIES FAIR

 These two fairs are held simultaneously in November.
 All students in grades 4-8 are expected to present a project.
 External judges score all projects.
-Some will be selected to represent the school in the regional fairs.
+Some students will be selected to represent the Lab School in the regional fairs.

 SPORTS

-The following sports and sports related activities are available at the Lab School:
+Sports and sports-related activities are typically available at the Lab School.
+Coaches of various sports are volunteers.
+Therefore, availability of sports is determined on a yearly basis.

-Boys and Girls’ Basketball Cheerleading

-Boys and Girls’ Soccer Track

-Volleyball
+The following criteria have been established if a specific sport is available, as determined by the school’s Athletic Director and the Director of the school:

-Fifth through eighth grade students are eligible to try out for sports.
+Fifth through eighth-grade students are eligible to try out for sports.

 The Lab School does not have contact football.
 Students are allowed to play football for Hammond Junior High School or the school closest to their physical address on record.